MEET THE AUTHOR

 A motivated student who needs help understanding the material may do an entire homework assignment incorrectly and learn the material wrong.

-Teachers often want students to check their answers when doing the homework, so they assign the odd problems whose answers are typically in the back of the book.
-Some students will take advantage of the answers being provided and will simply copy the answers just to get a grade.
+Teachers often want students to check their answers when doing homework, so they assign odd problems whose answers are typically in the back of the book.
+Some students will take advantage of the answers being provided and simply copy the answers just to get a grade.

 Some teachers intentionally do not provide answers to homework problems to prevent students from copying the answer key; this is an issue for honest and motivated students who cannot determine if they are successful on the homework.

-With technology today, it is easy for students to find the answers to their homework; think websites like Slader.com (now a part of Quizlet) and symbolab.com and smartphone apps like PhotoMath and Mathway.
+With today's technology, it is easy for students to find the answers to their homework; think websites like Slader.com (now part of Quizlet) and symbolab.com and smartphone apps like PhotoMath and Mathway.

 As a teacher, it can feel like a constant battle to motivate students to do math outside of class and to prevent them from cheating.